-Colorectal cancer starts in the colon or the rectum and depending on where the malignant cells originate, it can be termed as colon or rectal cancer.
+Colorectal cancer starts in the colon or the rectum and depending on where the malignant cells originate, can be termed as colon or rectal cancer.
 But since both these cancers have many common symptoms, they are often grouped together under the wider category of colorectal cancer.

 Colorectal cancer is the 6th most common cause of cancer deaths in India.
 However, the good news is that with certain precautions, it can be prevented.
 Moreover, unlike other cancers, the long-term prognosis in colorectal cancers is very good, especially if detected at an early stage.

 How to Reduce Your Risk of Colon Cancer

 Here are 5 tips that you can use as a guide to lowering your risk of colorectal cancer:

 Get Regular Colon Cancer Screening

 Getting screened regularly for colorectal cancer is the most effective way to protect yourself from this disease.
 Regular screening can catch cancer early, at a stage when it’s more treatable, and help prevent the disease by finding polyps or abnormal growths that may turn cancerous over time.